trubrics/trubrics-sdk/README.md

 ## Collect user prompts & feedback from a Streamlit app

-To start collecting prompts & feedback from your [Streamlit](https://streamlit.io/) app, install the additional dependency:
+To start collecting user feedback from your [Streamlit](https://streamlit.io/) app, install the additional dependency:

 ```console
 pip install "trubrics[streamlit]"